saxenism/rlp-encoded-txn-generator/README.md

 A file consisting of the transactions will be created called `transactions-example-file.json`.

-The filed `rawTransaction` is the RLP encoded transaction.
+The field `rawTransaction` is the RLP encoded transaction.

 ## Understanding RLP Encodings